-It's understandable not everyone will need or want to work in 8K or beyond.
-It's understandable there are those who prefer a certain look, format, or style.
-It's understandable not everyone will be able to afford certain technology.
-Resolution is a tool.
-It shouldn't be disregarded.
-Maybe instead of closing the door on 8K and beyond, for whatever reasons you may have, how about you leave it cracked open while you're here.
+It's understandable not everyone will need to work in 8K or beyond.
+It's most likely very few people will for a long time.
+Resolution is a tool filmmakers can use that shouldn't be disregarded.
+Maybe instead of closing the door on 8K and beyond, for whatever reasons you may have, leave that door cracked open.

 When a client says they want to shoot 1080.
 That’s fine.
 But maybe share with them the advantages of shooting higher resolution formats.
 Then maybe on the next project that client will adopt.
 Instead of saying I don’t need 8K.
 How about helping lay the groundwork for the future generations that will?
 If a producer says that the broadcast spec is 2K and that’s all that’s needed.
 Sure.
 Go for it.
-But suggest to them the advantageous of shooting at a higher resolution.
-Every bit helps.
+But suggest to them the advantages of shooting higher resolution.

 Hardware, GPUs, and other technology have come a long way.
 The jump from 4K to 8K is going to be much easier.
 You can get a laptop that plays back 8K for under $1,500.
 The biggest transition from video to 4K was the physical tape.
 The physical asset people didn’t want to give up.
 Learning that files can be recorded to media cards and switched out was a new technology that took people getting used to.
 Now that it’s in place another other advancements, technological trends are moving faster.